kostia/jquery.li18n/API.md

 Default is `null`.

-Params:
+Callback arguments:
-  * object - is the object to be localized.
+  * `object` - is the object to be localized.
 By default only `Date` objects are supported.
-  * format - is the localization format for the given object.
+  * `format` - is the localization format for the given object.
-  * currentLocale - is the current locale.
+  * `currentLocale` - is the current locale.
-  * localizationKey - is the key under which the format for localization has been looked up.
+  * `localizationKey` - is the key under which the format for localization has been looked up.
     All localization keys are stored in the `l10n` key in the translations object.
     By default only `Date` objects have localization keys.
     A key of a `Date` object is `date`.
-  * options - are the options provided to the function `$.li18n.localize`.
+  * `options` - are the options provided to the function `$.li18n.localize`.

 ```javascript
 $.li18n.translations = {en: {l10n: {date: 'LL'}}};